Hosted vs self-hosted: which is best for your blog?

 Now we are straight on what the difference between a hosted and a self-hosted blog is, let’s look at the advantages and disadvantages of both options.

 Hosted Blog: Pros

 The biggest advantage of a hosted blog is the price – you can start a basic Blogger, Wix or WordPress.com blog for free.
-You can start Squarespace Blog for £10 per month**.
-(However, if you want premium features, such as a custom domain name, there will be extra charges – see ‘cons’)
+You can start Squarespace Blog for $16 per month**.
+(However, with all of these hosted options, if you want premium features, such as a custom domain name, there will be extra charges – see ‘cons’)